linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 There's always a small possibility that your Compute Instance may be powered off or become inaccessible, perhaps due to your own internal configuration issues or due to planned (or unplanned) maintenance.
 When this happens, any websites or services hosted on that Instance might also stop working.
 To configure services as highly available (and prevent them from going down), there are a few options you can consider:

-- **IP failover:** Routes an IP addresses's traffic to a secondary Compute Instance in the event the original Instance goes down.
+- **IP failover:** Routes an IP addresses to a secondary Compute Instance in the event the original Instance goes down.
 - **Load balancing:** Load balancing solutions, such as Linode's [NodeBalancers](/docs/products/networking/nodebalancers/) or [HAProxy](https://www.linode.com/docs/guides/how-to-use-haproxy-for-load-balancing/), can route incoming requests to preconfigured backend Compute Instances.
 This provides quite a lot of flexibility for your own unique highly available setup.

 This guide covers configuring IP failover to enable high availability.
 IP failover allows two Linode Compute Instances to share a single IP address, one serving as the *primary* and one serving as the *secondary*.
-If the primary Compute Instance becomes unavailable, the IP address will seamlessly failover to the secondary Compute Instance.
-Once the primary instance is back online, the IP address will fallback to that instance.
+If the primary Compute Instance becomes unavailable, the shared IP address is seamlessly routed to the secondary Compute Instance (fail*over*).
+Once the primary instance is back online, the IP address route is restored to that instance (fail*back*).

 ## IP Failover Support